yisheng90/users-todo-list/README.md

 - `POST /auth/login`
 - `GET /auth/logout`

+As you'll have the logged in user stored in the req.body, you do not need to have the user id in the URL.
+For example `/todos` should show the Todos for the logged in user, whoever that is.

 ## Bonus:
+- Add a navigation bar that shows the name/email of the logged in user and shows buttons to login/logout/signup.

-- Allow a user to transfer ownsership of a Todo to another user
+- Allow a user to transfer ownership of a Todo to another user.
+This would be an option on your edit form.
-- List some stats about you application on the public home page, number of users, todos created etc
+- List some stats about you application on the public home page, number of users, number of Todos etc.
-- Allow a user to delete their account, which should then delete all of their Todos
+- Allow a user to delete their account, which should then delete all of their Todos.